 The testing fee varies with this option.
 SFA's Testing Services fee will be charged to your eBill.

 Step 3: Send your scores to the Student Success Center

+We don't receive your scores automatically.
+It is your responsibility to submit any initial and retesting scores.
 Your scores must be verified by the TSI coordinator before you can register for classes.